A Classification of Configuration Spaces of Planar Robot Arms with Application to a Continuous Inverse Kinematics Problem: Introduction and Related Work

 \section{Introduction and Related Work}

-In this paper, we study an inverse kinematics (IK) problem of a planar robot arm.
-Even though the topic of inverse kinematics has received a considerable amount of attention in engineering because of its numerous applications, relatively little work has been done in exploiting the fundamental features of the topology and geometry of the underlying joint space (or configuration space) of the arm for application-oriented problems.
-In context of studying the topology of the configuration space of an arm purely from a mathematical point of view, given a fixed end-effector position, some remarkable results were proposed in the PhD thesis of B. Jaggi~\cite{jaggi:thesis:paper:92}.
+In context of studying the topology of the configuration space of polygons (\emph{i.e.}, a robot arm with a fixed end-effector position) some remarkable results were proposed in the PhD thesis of B. Jaggi~\cite{jaggi:thesis:paper:92}.
 Later on, some of those results were rediscovered and enhanced in \cite{Kapovich94onthe} and also reported in \cite{Milgram04thegeometry}.
 While these beautiful mathematical results are worth exploring in their own rights, in this paper we use them as a first step towards solving a very practical path planning problem for the end effector of a planar robot arm.
+To that end we discover a classification of configuration spaces of planar robot arms (Proposition~\ref{prop:sys-paths} in this paper) based on how the forward kinematics function for the arm passes through certain critical values.
+This insight then serves as a key to solving the design problem proposed in this paper -- construction of pairs of continuous inverse kinematics that give one unique configuration in each connected component of the constrained configuration spaces.